ahmadshuraih/LB-Tester/readme.md

 > - "ramCheckRequestBody": {} //Request body to get RAM details (default {})
 > - "ramCheckRequestHeaders": {} //Request headers to get RAM details (default {})
 > - "multiRAMCheck": boolean //If the tester needs to check the RAM usage of multi servers (default false)
-> - "multiTimeSpentCheck": false //If the tester needs to check the time usage of multi servers (default false)
+> - "multiTimeUsageCheck": false //If the tester needs to check the time usage of multi servers (default false)
 > - "parallelTest": boolean //If the tester has to run tests in parallel (default false)
 > - "parallelTestConcurrency": number //The concurrency total when run parallel test (default 1)
 > - "testFinishSoundAlert": boolean //Play sound alert when the test has been finished (default false)
+> - "responseTimeHeader": string //The response time usage that will be in the response (default "")

 ### configurator